Pritam Ram

-Dr. Pritam Ram (born 1 July 1959) is an MLA in Chhattisgarh from The Indian National Congress.
+Dr. Pritam Ram (born 1 July 1959) is an Indian Politician.
+He was the MLA in Chhattisgarh from The Indian National Congress.

 Political career

 He has been the president of District Medical Administrators Association and a member of Indian Medical Association, Ambikapur Branch.

 He became an MLA in Chhattisgarh for the first time from Samri (Vidhan Sabha constituency) in 2013.